Laptop announced date: 2nd April 2020

 |**||Redragon M711 Cobra||$19.99|

-A good value gaming headset available at the moment, one that should go well with the MSI GP65 Leopard i7-10750H GTX 1660 Ti 16GB RAM 512GB M.2 is, HyperX Cloud Stinger with a price of $47.14.
-Checking our records our lowest tracked price for this headset was on 12th Mar 2020 which had it priced at $25.98.
+A good value gaming headset available at the moment, one that should go well with the MSI GP65 Leopard i7-10750H GTX 1660 Ti 16GB RAM 512GB M.2 is, HyperX Cloud Stinger with a price of $39.99.
+For reference, our lowest tracked price for this headset was on 12th Mar 2020 and it was priced at $25.98.